davidkpiano/react-redux-form/docs/api/actions.md

 ## `actions.setPristine(model)`
 Returns an action that, when handled by a [`formReducer`](./formReducer), changes the `.pristine` state of the field model in the form to `true`.

-The "pristine" state indicates that the user has not interacted with this field model yet.
+The "pristine" state indicates that the user has not changed the value of this model yet.

 ### Arguments
 - `model` _(String | Function)_: the model indicated as pristine